+Create a budget plan printable that moves with the times.
 We have had many economic downturns and upturns in the past several decades.
-The one regret I have heard a lot when I talk to people who make a lot of money when times are good is — “I lost my mind when I had a lot of money, and spent without regard to the reality to the future, then a financial disaster came”.
-Because nothing is guaranteed, even good times, it is important to handle your money as if the money will stop anytime, that will help protect your assets.
+The one regret I have heard a lot when I talk to people who make a lot of money when times are good is — “I lost my mind when I had a lot of money.
+Spend without regard to the reality of the future, and then a financial disaster can come.”
+Sticking to budget plan printables will avoid this catastrophe.

-Let Your Kids know Money Doesn’t Grow on Trees
+Let Your Kids know Money Doesn’t Grow on Trees.

 Your kids will literally begin to think that money grows on trees and drops from the sky.
 Your kids know you love them when you give them positive time and attention, so it is not necessary to spoil them, and it may lead to a financial disaster.

 Have a Sick Fund for Days Not Covered by Extended Illness

-Most jobs have sick leave, most small businesses have no sick leave unless they create it themselves.
+Most jobs have sick leave; most small businesses have no sick leave unless they create it themselves.
 As an employee, you may run out of sick leave if you have an extended illness.
 Save money in a sick fund to cover an extended illness.
 This is especially important for small business owners.

 Make Your Savings a Bill

-Don’t Borrow From Your 401k, Borrow From Your General Savings
+Don’t Borrow From Your 401k; borrow From Your General Savings

-As far as I am concerned, borrowing from a 401k is a budget planning financial disaster unless you are suffering from a fatal illness, borrowing from your 401k should not be a consideration.
+As far as I am concerned, borrowing from a 401k is a budget-planning financial disaster unless you are suffering from a fatal illness; borrowing from your 401k should not be a consideration.